stonebraker/lap/docs/v0.2/overview.md

 #### Verification Scenarios

--   **Inbound verification**: When fetching content directly from the publisher, only Publisher Resource Association needs verification via the Namespace Attestation.
+-   **Inbound verification**: When fetching content directly from the publisher, only Publisher Association needs verification via the Namespace Attestation.
 If the Namespace Attestation is cached, zero network calls are needed.
 Typically initiated by clients using verifiers.
 -   **At-rest verification**: When verifying embedded content, all three checks are performed using both Resource and Namespace Attestations.
 Namespace Attestations can be cached for optimization.
 Typically initiated by users to verify content from untrusted sources.

 ### Fragment